Posted by Crankbunny on July 17, 2014

 Commercial use and distribution of the contents of the website is not allowed without express and prior written consent of the author.

-Every Thursday a new How-To Tutorial of a fun paper toy or paper doll is posted for download.
-Feel free to the check out the archive of tutorials for past downloadable projects with their instructions.
+Every Thursday a new How-To Tutorial of a fun paper craft project is posted for download.
+Feel free to the check out the archive of tutorials for past downloads templates.